spaikmos/nasa_y/README.md

   * Add more fields to user profiles (hobbies, sports, music, movies, books, interests, etc)

-NOTE:  The walkthrough shows a bug where the profile Walkthrough of this app:
+Walkthrough of this app:
 ![Video Walkthrough](Nasa_Y_demo.gif)